cs161-stanford/cs161-stanford.github.io/policies.md

 <ul><li>Students with OAE letters must request a separate extension for each assignment (you cannot auto-apply your OAE extensions).</li>
 <li> Students with the standard OAE extension accommodation must request an extension <i>before</i> the original due date, as it says in your OAE letter.
 Retroactive extension requests will not be approved.
 </li><li>
-As per the Late Homework policy below, homework will not be accepted more than three days late, even with an OAE letter.
+As per the Late Homework policy below, homework will not be accepted more than three days late (or two days if it's an assignment right before the exam), even with an OAE letter.
 This is so that we can release solutions in a timely fashion.
 </li></ul>
 </p><p>
 <b>Exams:</b>